 Our room at the Portland Harbor Hotel was a King Garden View room that was spotless, spacious and overlooked the garden.
 Our cozy, bright bedroom was set off from a comfortable living space.

-As a couple, we were very happy with this room, but you might also consider some of the other room options, depending on your needs.
+I was very happy with this room, but you might also consider some of the other room options, depending on your needs.
 Portland Harbor Hotel has 101 rooms in total, which include:

 - Deluxe City View